istio/istio.io/content/docs/setup/kubernetes/upgrade/notice/index.md

 {{< tip >}}
 The vast array of Mixer plugins were deprecated in Istio 1.1.
-Please move to the new configuration model quickly, as the old configuration model has been removed in Istio 1.2.0.
+Please move to the new configuration model quickly, since we removed the old configuration model Istio 1.2.0.
 {{< /tip >}}

 Most Mixer CRDs were removed from the system to simplify the configuration